Do you have trouble remembering?

 Yet again, this story should be easy to remember and recall.
 And it should only take you a few seconds to piece together when given a random sequence of numbers to remember.

 Numbers are relatively easy to remember and recall if we take time to learn and master a few simple techniques that enable us to fuse imagination and association together in creative ways.
-There are of course other more advanced methods for remembering, storing and recalling numbers, however the techniques presented in this post should be enough to get your memory juices flowing, and will hopefully enable you to recall random number sequences far more effectively.
+There are of course other more advanced methods for remembering, storing and recalling numbers, ho, ever the techniques presented in this post should be enough to get your memory juices flowing, and will hopefully enable you to recall random number sequences far more effectively.
 However, to recall lists of items, you will need to use the memory cottage technique.